Devil’s Visit or Alien Abduction? My Real-Life Otherworldly Encounter

 I quickly shut my eyes to shield myself from the strange apparition.
 Could I be dreaming?
 I was aware that I was trying to sleep.
 I knew where I was and what I was doing.
 Therefore, I must’ve been fully awake.
 To confirm what I’d seen, I opened my eyes again.

 But my eyelids wouldn’t budge.
 Something sealed them shut.
-Despite all my straining, they would not open.
+Despite straining, they would not open.

 Suddenly, the creature stood on my left next to my bed, watching me.
 I couldn’t see it, couldn’t hear it.
 I just felt it: under six feet tall, thick and ponderous but not flabby.
 It seemed more beast than human but bipedal.
 Not malevolent or malicious but more concerned with what it had to do than with my well-being.